vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-definition-statements/create-space-syntax.md

 * **space_name**

     The name uniquely identifies the space in a cluster.
-The rules for the naming are given in [Schena_Object_Names.md](../../Language_Structure/Schema_Object_Names.md)
+The rules for the naming are given in [Schena Object Names](../../language-structure/schema-object-names.md)

 ### Space Options